 Dying young freezes the stars at their peak: like the promise of Hollywood itself, they remain forever young and beautiful – the perfect icons for the immortality that films and records purport to offer…As a cultural symbol whose life can now be made into anything with impunity, Kennedy, like Presley, has become, in Greil Marcus’s words, “an anarchy of possibilities” – a reflection of the public’s mass fears and aspirations and also a constant vehicle for discussing those sentiments…Thus Presley and the Kennedys have evolved into a collection of cultural deities – modern-day equivalents of the Greek gods, who were immortal while sharing the characteristics of the human beings who worshipped them…

 Stark’s conclusion makes intuitive sense to any perceptive observer of mass media.
 Today, much, perhaps most political rhetoric, especially the deliberately provocative variety, is not intended to persuade the opposition to change its mind on a given subject.
-Such politicians offer their statements to rile up their own constituencies, not to convince you.
+Politicians offer their statements to rile up their own constituencies, not to convince another.
+The lie repeated often enough becomes the accepted reality.
 Every time you roll your eyebrows at the latest lies, somebody who already believes them is becoming more certain.
 Preaching to their own separate choirs, these demagogues (and entire TV networks) are essentially entertainers rather than advocates in the realm of public ideas.
 Stark concludes:

 If mass entertainment is now the civic religion in a country where government can never constitutionally fill that role, it should be no surprise that the path to immortality for a politician today is to become an entertainer in order to become a deity.

-But only some of that hope was channeled into collective political action, because idealism, for many, had been transformed into its opposite, cynicism (see Chapter Eleven of Madness at the Gates of the City for a more in-depth discussion).
-Cynicism led to apathy; apathy led to abandonment of hope that change could occur through conventional politics; and reduced voting begat Ronald Reagan and his successors.
+But only some of that hope was channeled into collective political action, because idealism, for many, had already been transformed into its opposite, cynicism (see Chapter Eleven of Madness at the Gates of the City for a more in-depth discussion).
+Cynicism led to apathy; apathy led to abandonment of hope that change could occur through conventional politics; and reduced voting eventually begat Ronald Reagan, the Bushes and Trump.

 Fifty Years Later